One central warehouse vs three regional hubs for next-day delivery across the continental US? Current volume 8K orders/day, 40% West Coast.

 This verdict assumes 33% of constraints

-- team_size: standard team (5-10 engineers) (not_addressed)
+- synthetic team size synthetic default (not observed): standard team (5-10 engineers) (not_addressed)

-- existing_stack: greenfield assumed (not_addressed)
+- synthetic existing stack synthetic default (not observed): greenfield assumed (not_addressed)

 Deploy a 2+1 hub architecture: open Ontario